syspulse/haas-demo/haas-circ/circ-harvest/README.md

 ## supply

-1. From historical set of transactions (from Contract Deployment) with supply change function:
+1. From historical set of logs (if Contract emits it) or transactions (from Contract Deployment) with supply change function:

+- transfer()
+- transferFrom()
 - mint()
 - emission()
 - unlock()

 2. From historical balances of all addresses which were token holders

-- chifra index for all accounts
+- chifra index for all accounts (need Archive node)
+- sum of all account holders at each block (archive node)
-- sum of all account holders at each block
+- sum of all account holders at each block (self-index based on Logs/Tx)

 ### Prerequisites